The Elite Player Performance Plan (EPPP) is a long-term strategy with the aim of developing more and better home-grown players.

-You can find out more by visiting premierleague.com/youth/operations.
+You can find out more by visiting premierleague.com/youth/education.

 Developing a world-leading youth coach fraternity is a key part of the EPPP, which the Premier League implements via a range of coach development programmes.

 This includes the Elite Coach Apprenticeship Scheme (ECAS), an intense two-year programme to accelerate the development of coaches currently employed by clubs.
-From 2015/16, ECAS will include six black, asian and minority ethnic (BAME) and female coaches per intake as part of the League’s commitment to equality and diversity.
+From 2015/16, ECAS has and continues to include six black, asian and minority ethnic (BAME) and female coaches per intake as part of the League’s commitment to equality and diversity.

 The League’s ‘Leadership Journey’ coaching workshops, the Coach Competency Framework (CCF), Annual Coaches Conference and Technical Match Observers (TMO) are also key aspects of the League’s coach development programme.